 See § 1412.03 for broadening reissue practice.

-A reissue filed on the two year anniversary date is considered filed within two years: see Switzer Z. Ward v.
+A reissue filed on the two year anniversary date is considered filed within two years: see Switzer & Ward v.
 Sockman & Brady, 142 USPQ 226 (CCPA 1964) for a similar rule in interferences.

-1404 Submission of Papers Where Reissue Patent is in Litigation [R-1]
+1404 Submission of Papers Where Reissue Patent is in Litigation

-Applicants and protestors (see § 1901.03) submitting papers for entry in reissue applications of patents involved in litigation are requested to mark the outside envelope and the top right hand portion of the papers with the words "REISSUE LITIGATION" and with the Office or group art unit of the Patent and Trademark Office in which the reissue application is located, e.g., Assistant Commissioner for Patents, Board of Appeals, Examining Group, Board of Interferences, Office of Publications, etc. Any "Reissue Litigation" papers mailed to the Office should be so marked and mailed to Box 7, Commissioner of Patents and Trademarks, Washington, D.C.
+Applicants and protestors (see § 1901.03) submitting papers for entry in reissue applications of patents involved in litigation are requested to mark the outside envelope and the top right hand portion of the papers with the words "REISSUE LITIGATION" and with the Office or group art unit of the Patent and Trademark Office in which the reissue application is located, e.g., Assistant Commissioner for Patents, Board of Appeals, Examining Group, Board of Interferences, Office of Publications, etc. Protestor's participation, including the submission of papers, is limited in accordance with 37 CFR 1.291(c).
+Any "Reissue Litigation" papers mailed to the Office should be so marked and mailed to Box 7, Commissioner of Patents and Trademarks, Washington, D.C.
 20231.
-The markings preferably should be written in a bright color with a felt point marker.
-Papers marked "REISSUE LITIGATION" will be given special attention and expedited handling.
+The markings perferably should be written in a bright color with a felt point marker.
+Papers marked "REISSUE LITI-GATION" will be given special attention and expedited handling.
 See §§ 1442.01-1442.04 for examination of litigation related applications.

-1410 Content of Reissue Application [R-1]
+1410 Content of Reissue Application

 37 CFR 1.171.
 Application for reissue.
 An application for reissue must contain the same parts required for an application for an original patent, complying with all the rules relating thereto except as otherwise provided, and in addition, must comply with the requirements of the rules relating to reissue applications.
-The application must be accompanied by a certified copy of an abstract of title or an order for a title report, to be placed in the file, and by an offer to surrender the original patent (§ 1.178).
+The application must be accompanied by a certified copy of an abstract of title or an order for a title report accompanied by the fee set forth in § 1.19(b)(2), to be placed in the file, and by an offer to surrender the original patent (§ 1.178).

-Applicants for reissue are required to file a reissue oath or declaration which, in addition to complying with the first sentence of § 1.65, must comply with § 1.175.
-With respect to a reissue application filed without an oath or declaration, it was held in Potter v.
-Dann, 201 USPQ 574, 575 (D.C.
-D.C.
-1978):
+Applicants for reissue are required to file a reissue oath or declaration which, in addition to complying with §1.63, must comply with §1.175.
+The oath or declaration or filing fee may be submitted after the filing date under 37 CFR 1.53.